josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/⚖️_palestine_action_proscription_case_study.md

 ## 🚨 Analytical Boundaries

 This node does **not** determine:
-- whether prescription is justified,
+- whether proscription is justified,
 - whether property damage is acceptable,
 - or what the final legal outcome should be.